The world of Arknights is called Terra, and is alternative to our own with several major key differences.

 - Ursus: From the Latin for 'bear'; Ancients with bear-like traits.

-- Vulpes: From the Latin for 'fox'; Ancients with fox-like traits.
+- Vulpo: From Latin vulpes meaning 'fox'; Ancients with fox-like traits.

 - Vouivre: From a dragonlike beast with serpentine body and venomous breath; Ancients with less pronounced dragon-like traits.

 - Zalak: Ancients with rodent-like traits.